Senanfurkan/Chaos-Recon/README.md

 # Chaos-Recon

-You need a "CompanyName.txt" consist of company names as here; `https://github.com/projectdiscovery/chaos-public-program-list/blob/master/scope.json`
+You need a "CompanyName.txt" consist of company names as here; `https://github.com/projectdiscovery/chaos-public-program-list/blob/master/bugbounty-list.json` but you need to save the names all lowercase and all space character should be replaces with underscore(_)

 Inside of CompanyName.txt